Posing tourist breaks 19th Century sculpture

 Video

-A tourist has accidentally broken the toes of a historic artwork in a museum in Italy, while posing for a photograph.

-The plaster model by Italian sculptor Antonio Canova is on display at the Gypsotheca Antonio Canova museum in northern Italy.
+He accidentally damaged three toes on the plaster model by Antonio Canova in a museum in Italy.

-The marble version of the artwork is housed in the Galleria Borghese in Rome.

 -